codechecks/build-size-watcher/README.md

 ##### name

 optional `string`<br>\
-Defaults: `Build Size`<br>\
+Default: `Build Size`<br>\
 Specify the name for check.
-Might be useful when you track multi
+Might be useful when you track multiple builds for example in monorepo.

 ## Contributing